AWtnb/vscode-bounce-marks/README.md

 # vscode-code-ladder README

-A VSCode extension that helps you jump to specific keywords defined in an external file.
-With this extension, you can navigate document text based on predefined keywords and cursor positions by using `$0` placeholders within those keywords.
+A VSCode extension that helps you navigate document text based on predefined keywords in an external file.

 ## Features

 1. Navigate across your document using predefined keywords.
 2. Use `$0` placeholders in keywords to specify the exact cursor position.
 3. Automatically reload the keyword configuration file (`.keywords`) when updated.
-4. Two convenient commands for jumping to the **next** or **previous** keyword.

 ## Configuration